 So, although the fat profile on the label might look healthy enough, it’s what happens to a particular oil at high temperatures that’s important.

-For cooking, look for oils with a higher monounsaturated fat content since they are more stable at high temperatures than those with a higher polyunsaturated fat content.
-Polyunsaturated oils contain short-chain fatty acids that break up more easily when heated.
+For cooking, look for vegetable oils with a higher monounsaturated fat content since they are more stable at high temperatures than those with a higher polyunsaturated fat content.
+Polyunsaturated oils contain short-chain fatty acids that break up more easily when heated…

 Use cold pressed, unhydrogenated vegetable oils wherever possible, especially extra-virgin olive oil which contains much of its original antioxidants and anti-inflammatory properties and is a common ingredient in the heart-healthy “Mediterranean diet”.

-And, contrary to popular belief, you can use it not just on salads, marinades and in dressings, but in almost all cooking since it’s pretty stable at high temperatures because of its very high monounsaturated content and low polyunsaturated fat content.
+And, contrary to popular belief, you can use extra-virgin olive oil, not just on salads, marinades and in dressings, but in almost all cooking since it’s pretty stable at high temperatures because of its very high monounsaturated content and low polyunsaturated fat content.
 And it has high levels of phenolic (antioxidant) compounds that also help to protect against thermo-oxidative degradation.

 The smoke point of extra-virgin olive oil is 410 deg F (210 deg C) which is more than enough for things like roasting, sautéing, pan-frying and stir-frying, which are generally done between 250 and 400 deg F (121 and 204 deg C).